Mortgage Rates Holding At Historical Lows

 Current mortgage rates are holding firm at historically low levels.

-Based on mortgage-backed securities (MBS) and daily market pricing, the conventional 30-year fixed rate mortgage rate is still around 5% nationwide for buyers paying points on their home loans.
+Based on mortgage-backed securities (MBS) and daily market pricing, the conventional 30-year fixed rate mortgage rate is still below 5% nationwide for buyers paying points on their home loans.

 Meanwhile, rates for FHA loans and VA are tracking as low or even lower.

-According to Ellie Mae, FHA mortgage rates currently average 2 basis points (0.02%) above comparable conventional loan; and VA mortgage rates currently average 20 basis points (0.20%) below.
+According to Ellie Mae, FHA mortgage rates currently average just 1 basis point (0.01%) above rates for comparable conventional loans; and VA mortgage rates currently average 21 basis points (0.21%) below.

 Don’t have 20% for a home downpayment?
 No problem!